ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseII_denovo.md

     • What is the mean value of nucleotide diversity (π) and FIS for each of the three populations?
 [HINT: The less -S command may help you view these files easily by avoiding the wrapping]

+## Part 2: Running Stacks with a reference genome.

+Same data, but aligned...

 ## Part 3: Populations genetics analyses from Stacks

 Our goal now is to export a subset of loci for analysis in Structure, which analyzes the